 The Interactive Playground is an exhibition for the youngest audience combining aesthetic, educational and social functions.
-Since 2008 it has been continuously developed and enriched with new components.
-It consists of interactive media installations, created by Paweł Janicki, Zbigniew Kupisz, Patrycja Mastej and Dominika Sobolewska and produced and conceived by the WRO Art Center.
+Since 2008, it has been continuously developed and enriched with new components.
+It consists of interactive objects and media installations, created by Paweł Janicki, Zbigniew Kupisz, Patrycja Mastej and Dominika Sobolewska and produced and conceived by WRO Art Center, currently enhanced by using the latest solutions of contemporary art for children.
 It’s a pioneering project both in the technological sense and in the way the pieces interact with the public.

 An integral element of the exhibition is called Chillout Cinema presenting a selection of classic Polish animation from the 60s and 70s.
 The Chillout Cinema breaks the frame of a typical movie theatre atmosphere, becoming a space for recreation, laidback watching and chatting.